Divergent-Insights/dbt-snowflake-setup/README.md

 Check [dbt Hub](https://hub.getdbt.com/montreal-analytics/snowflake_utils/latest/) for the latest installation instructions, or [read the docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ## Prerequisites
-This package is compatible with dbt 1.0.0 and later.
+- This package is compatible with dbt 1.0.0 and later.
+- Snowflake credentials with the right level of access to create/destroy and configure the following objects: role, user, database, schema, warehouse (these are high level priviledges)

 ----